mashasan-works/mashasan-works.github.io/_pages/aboutme.md

   image: "/images/about.png"
 ---

- A self-managed Professional with 14 years’ experience focused in managing technical project, network planning, designing, deployment and produce reports.
+ A self-managed Professional with 14 years’ experience focused in managing technical project, network planning, designing, deployment and data analysis.
 I am self-initiator, eager to learn, excellent in presentation, excellent in project management and service delivery.

 ## Certifications